 \section{Abstract}

-Dynamic mode decomposition (DMD) is a data-driven technique widely used to analyze and model fluid problems including transonic buffet flows.
-Despite its strengths, DMD is known to suffer from sensitivities to the selected settings and the characteristics of the employed data.
-In this work, we closely examine the aforementioned sensitivities, identify possible pitfalls, and provide best practices to robustly perform DMD on a flow exhibiting transonic shock buffet.
-Specifically, we assess various DMD variants and test their sensitivity to the POD rank truncation, the sampling rate, and the time window.
+Dynamic mode decomposition (DMD) is a data-driven technique widely used to analyze and model fluid problems, including transonic buffet flows.
+Despite its strengths, DMD is known to suffer from sensitivities to the selected settings and the characteristics of the data used.
+In this work, we closely examine the aforementioned sensitivities, identify possible pitfalls, and provide best practices for robustly performing DMD on a flow exhibiting transonic shock buffet.
+Specifically, we assess several DMD variants and test their sensitivity to the POD rank truncation and the sampling rate.
 A critical enabler to our analysis is a new presentation of the DMD algorithm as a modular framework consisting of five distinct steps.
-The test results show a high sensitivity to rank truncation and a low sensitivity to the time window selection when a reasonable time period is used.
 The tests also highlight the existing dangers of aliasing, when the sampling rate is too low.
 Finally, a list of practical recommendations and guidelines on how to accurately and robustly perform DMD on a transonic buffet flow is provided.